 Hosted or fully managed

-So, the support model you need, fully depends on how your teams are made and for what purpose the solutions are used for.
+So, the support model you need fully depends on how your teams are made and for what purpose the solutions are used for.
 Tons of companies run open source software without support and are successful in doing so.
-Some companies acquire software support, while others purchase infrastructure support or choose hosted or fully managed service, so they can focus on their own added value.
+Some companies acquire software support, while others purchase infrastructure support or choose hosted or fully managed services, so they can focus on their own added value.

 Software support and infrastructure support are often combined.
-Companies want to rely on the Long-Term Service version of the software vendor like Red Hat, Canonical or Suse, but also want a company which supports them with outages and/or when the teams cannot solve issues themselves.
+Companies want to rely on the Long-Term Service version of the software vendor like Red Hat, Canonical, or Suse but also want a company that supports them with outages and/or when the teams cannot solve issues themselves.
 And can assist in the troubleshooting and log reporting often needed for bug support.

 When you would like to know more about what support model fits your company the best; please let me know and we will find out what works.